Cornelius Johnson (artist)

-Johnson painted many portraits of emerging new English gentry.
+Janssens painted many portraits of emerging new English gentry.
 His early portraits were panel paintings with "fictive" oval frames.
 His works can be found in major collections in the UK and overseas as well as in private collections in stately homes in Britain.

-He was an accomplished portrait painter, but lacked the flair of a master such as Van Dyck.
+He was an accomplished portrait painter, but lacked the flair of a master such as Anthony van Dyck.
 His style varied considerably over his career, and he was able to assimilate new influences into his own style without any discordant effect.
 He was particularly accurate and detailed in his depiction of clothing.
 He was one of the few artists in England at this time who consistently signed and dated their work.

 Family life

-Johnson was born to Dutch or Flemish parents in London – his father had been a religious refugee from Antwerp, and his paternal grandfather had come from Cologne.
+Janssens was born to Dutch or Flemish parents in London – his father had been a religious refugee from Antwerp, and his paternal grandfather had come from Cologne.
 He was baptised at the Dutch Church at Austin Friars much used by the Netherlandish community in London.
-He was the son of Johanna le Grand and Cornelius Johnson.
+He was the son of Johanna le Grand and Cornelis Janssens.
 He may have been trained in the Netherlands, possibly under Michiel Jansz. van Mierevelt.
 He was certainly influenced by other artists from the Netherlands, and his early works follow the design and mood of Dutch painters.

-He had returned to England by 1619 when he was a witness at the baptism of his nephew, Theodore Russell – Johnson' sister was married to Nicholas Russell of Bruges.
+He had returned to England by 1618 when he was a witness at the baptism of his nephew, Theodore Russell – Johnson' sister was married to Nicholas Russell of Bruges.
 He was active in England, from then until 1643.
 In the 1620s, he lived and had his studio in Blackfriars, London, as did Anthony van Dyck and Peter Oliver; it was within the boundaries of the City of London, but was a liberty and so avoided the monopoly in the City of members of the London painters' Guild.
 He married Elizabeth Beke of Colchester on 16 July 1622 at the Dutch church in London.
 Their son James (who presumably died young) was baptised on 30 September 1623 at St Anne's Church.
-Another son Cornelius Johnson, junior who also became a painter, was baptised on 15 August 1634.
+Another son Cornelis Janssens, junior who also became a painter, was baptised on 15 August 1634.

-Johnson wished to be regarded as an English gentleman, registering his pedigree with the College of Arms.
+Janssens wished to be regarded as an English gentleman, registering his pedigree with the College of Arms.
 His arms were three gold parrots on a gold background, and had a crest of a silver Catherine wheel with two parrot wings behind it.
 Apparently winged crests are common in German heraldry which may show the arms previously used by the family.

-Johnson moved to Canterbury in the mid-1630s, living with Sir Arnold Braems, a Flemish merchant, and continued to live in England until after the outbreak of the English Civil War, but in October 1643, apparently at the insistence of his wife, he moved to Middelburg, joining the Guild of St. Luke there.
+Janssens moved to Canterbury in the mid-1630s, living with Sir Arnold Braems, a Flemish merchant, and continued to live in England until after the outbreak of the English Civil War, but in October 1643, apparently at the insistence of his wife, he moved to Middelburg, joining the Guild of Saint Luke there.
 He was given parliamentary permission to travel " ... and to cary with him such pictures and colours, bedding, household stuff, pewter, and brass as belongs to himself".
 Between 1646 and 1652 he lived in Amsterdam, before settling in Utrecht, where he was buried.